|Oracle® Spatial GeoRaster Developer's Guide

 In general, you should not directly update the attributes of a GeoRaster object, except for the

-To query cell (pixel) data of a GeoRaster object for processing and visualization, you can query the raster data for a cell (pixel), a range of cells, or the entire raster of a GeoRaster object:
+To display part or all of a raster image, you can query the data for a cell (pixel), a range of cells, or the entire image associated with a GeoRaster object:

 SDO_GEOR.getCellValue returns cell values of one or multiple layers or bands for a specified location.